-Have you ever noticed how recipes call for 1/2 cup or a full cup of an ingredient that you really don’t know what else you’ll use the extra to make?
-Insert can of pumpkin here.
-I’ve got plenty of recipes pinned on my Pinterest page and among them were a few different pumpkin pancake recipes.
-I read the different recipes that listed partial uses of a can of pumpkin and decided to create my own, with no leftover canned pumpkin.
+Have you ever noticed how recipes call for 1/2 cup or a full cup of an ingredient that you really don’t know what else you’ll use the extra for?

-I woke and went right to the pool.
-It’s day 2 of going this week, and the first day using my new membership pass.
-Instead of getting the 6 lane pool to myself today there were 4 other people all swimming in their own lane, so I jumped in lane 3 and started my swim.
+The day I made these pancakes, I woke up and went right to the pool.
+It was day 2 of using my new membership at the local pool to train for the triathlon I signed up for.
+Instead of getting the 6 lane pool to myself though, there were 4 other people all swimming in their own lane.
+So I jumped in lane 3 and started my workout.

 I warmed up with a 750m free, the sprint triathlon swim distance.
-Moved on to do 200m breast, 400m back, 100m fly and then a 300m finger tip drag cool down.
-My major focus today was to just swim longer than a half hour and to time my 750.
-I did it in 15 minutes so now I’ll have to figure out if that’s any good and work on making it faster.
-I spent 45 minutes today in the pool, came home and made these pancakes.
+Moved on to do 200m breast, 400m back, 100m fly and then a 300m finger tip drag for a cool down.